ome/omero-documentation/omero/sysadmins/troubleshooting.rst

 ^^^^^^^^^^^^^^^

-Weaker ciphers like ADH are disabled by default in OpenSSL 1.1.0, the version installed on some recent operating systems including Debian 9.
+Weaker ciphers like ADH are disabled by default in OpenSSL 1.1.0, the version installed on some recent operating systems including Debian 9 and Ubuntu 18.04.
 This means that it is not possible to connect to an OMERO.server using any OMERO clients e.g. the Java Desktop client, the OMERO.web client or the CLI.